Music AI tools for live performance in 2026

 What to evaluate before you commit to a stack

-Where REACT fits
+Where REACT fits in the music AI tools stack

 FAQ